Policies and documents

 Our school aims to treat all its pupils fairly and with respect.
 This involves providing access and opportunities for all pupils without discrimination of any kind.

 At St Martha’s we follow our vision statement, ‘Our vision is to create a community based on Catholic faith and values where every child is empowered to be the best he or she can be, nurtured by outstanding teachers, staff and governors.’
 This is embedded in all we do; allowing all children to reach their full potential.
-Everybody at our school endeavors to follow Catholic values to ensure all children feel welcomed and included in all we offer.
-These values are taught to our children from the moment they arrive at St Martha’s, so our children grow with great understanding of inclusion, equality and compassion.
+Everybody at our school endeavours to follow Catholic values to ensure all children feel welcomed and included in all we offer.
+These values are taught to our children from the moment they arrive at St Martha’s, so our children grow up with great understanding of inclusion, equality and compassion.

 The plan will be made available online on the school website, and paper copies are available upon request.